yaparnehir/Predicting_Happiness/README.md

 #### Model choice

+#### Explanation of model choice
+As both target and predictors are continuous variables, a natural choice of model is **Multiple Least Squares Regression**.
+If the relationships between the target and one or more of the features are not linear, **Polynomial Regression** and/or **Neural Network** can be explored.
+If the target is transformed into categories by ranges of happiness score, **Logistic Regression** and/or **Randon Forest** can be used.

 Since the target varible is binary (IS_HAPPY 0-1), obvious choices for models are **Logistic Regression, Random Forest (RF), and Support Vector Machine (SVM)**.
 Neural network could also work in theory but the small size of the data would not be conducive.